 Visiting Bourbon Distilleries is the best way to see the beautiful countryside of Kentucky!
 Fall in Kentucky doesn’t get better than this, y’all.

-We recommend booking a tour with a Louisville-based tour company who will take care of the planning (and most importantly, the driving) for you.
+We recommend booking a tour with a Louisville-based tour company that will take care of the planning (and most importantly, the driving) for you.
 This tour visits 3 bourbon distilleries of your choice.

 - Maker’s Mark Distillery | Address: 3350 Burks Spring Road, Loretto, KY